spec-first/connexion/README.rst

 of the endpoint parameter ``message`` to your view function.

 .. warning:: When you define a parameter at your endpoint as *not* required, and
-    your Python view has a non-named argument, you will get a "missing positional argument" exception whenever you call this endpoint WITHOUT the parameter.
+    this argument does not have default value in your Python view, you will get a "missing positional argument" exception whenever you call this endpoint WITHOUT the parameter.
+Provide a default value for a named argument or use ``**kwargs`` dict.

 Type casting
 ^^^^^^^^^^^^